I know you're saying, why didn't you tell him that during the break?

 Oh, we've got it here.

-Audio soundbite 23 and 24.
+Audio Soundbite 23 and 24.

-You gotta hear these two things.
+You got to hear these two things.

-This is the it's a preview.
+This is the, it's a preview.

-CBS CV news anchor Scott Pelley talking with Obama.
+CBS CV News anchor Scott Pelley talking with Obama.

-They're gonna air it tonight.
+They're going to air it tonight.

 Remember, Mr. President, Ramadan is August 1st.

-Well, this is not just a matter of social security checks.
+Well, this is not just a matter of Social Security checks.

 I cannot guarantee that those checks go out on August 3rd if we haven't resolved this issue.

-You know, because there may simply not be the money in the coffers to do it.
+Because there may simply not be the money in the coffers to do it.

 That's an out and out lie.